rob-bl8ke/car-auction/README.md

 [MongoDB.Entitites Official Website](https://mongodb-entities.com/) is a good place to go understand how to perform CRUD and other operations against the MongoDB database.
 It provides a LINQ like interface to the MongoDB database.
 Take a look at the [Code Samples](https://mongodb-entities.com/wiki/Code-Samples.html) for a crash course.

+Using a paged search with MongoDB.Entities is very simple.
+Simply use the `PagedSearch` method.
+The result will include the `PageCount`, `TotalCount`, and the results.
+See `SearchController`.

 # References and Side-notes

 #### Take control of auto-generate VS Code Features